 Some might find the letters a bit clumsy.

 You get 10 Painted Lady caterpillars in self-contained cups with all the food they need.
 Includes mesh butterfly habitat and butterfly feeder.
 Process takes roughly 3 weeks.

 Takes planning to time your butterfly release for warmer weather.
 Caterpillars sometimes die.

 For young people, Kindergarten is a milestone.
 It’s the traditional time in life when formal schooling begins.
-Many parents recall their own carefree Kindergarten days as they prepare their children for this rite of passage.
-But things are different today; we have much higher expectations of today’s Kindergarteners.
+As they prepare their children for this rite of passage, many parents recall their own carefree Kindergarten days.
+Things are different today, as we have much higher expectations of today’s Kindergarteners.

 With so much at stake, it’s not surprising that many parents choose to take charge of their child’s Kindergarten education at home.
-Let BestReviews help you find the Kindergarten kits that can give your child a great foundation — and great memories, too.
+Kindergarten kits can give your child a great foundation — and great memories, too.

 Reading, writing, and arithmetic remain the staples of Kindergarten, but they’re not the only areas of learning for today’s students.
 Before we delve into the features of Kindergarten learning kits, let’s take a look at what’s important for kids to learn during the Kindergarten year.